Reading-eScience-Centre/coverage-restapi/spec.md

 A standard way to advertise available preferences to the client does not exist yet.
 In the example above, a custom predicate `http://coverageapi.org/ns#CanInclude` in a Link header is used for that purpose.
 The `Prefer` header is not more than a preference.
 A server may not respect that preference and the client is expected to handle the situation regardless.
+However, if the server sends Link headers as above, then it should also support those preferences.
 The client can inspect whether the server fulfilled the preference by looking at the returned coverage data.

 Note that the above method requires a server implementation of